 Dave Shaw, Board of Directors

-President of Arsenal, a full-service advertising and PR firm based in Austin, Dave’s experience ranges from advertising, branding, and public relations to public affairs work with major brands and Fortune 500 companies.
+Dave Shaw is President of Arrow, a full-service advertising and PR firm based in Austin.
+Dave’s experience ranges from advertising, branding, and public relations to public affairs work with major brands and Fortune 500 companies.
 His work has been featured in PRWeek and recognized with industry awards from PRSA, the American Advertising Federation, Texas Public Relations Association and International Association of Business Communicators.
 He is a past chair of Greenlights for Nonprofit Success, an executive committee member of the Texas Lyceum, serves on the UT College of Communication Advisory Council and the Communication Committee for the Texas Exes.
 Dave has previously served as board president of the Austin Public Library Foundation, as a board member of Leadership Austin and YouthLaunch.
-Dave earned an MA in Communication Studies from the University of North Carolina at Chapel Hill and a BS in Communication Studies from UT Austin.
+Dave earned an M.A. in Communication Studies from the University of North Carolina at Chapel Hill and a B.S. in Communication Studies from UT Austin.

 Paul Stekler, Board of Directors